- MWR Vision & Mission

 Army Benefits Center-Civilian (ABC-C)

-The ABC-C provides automated benefits support to Army-serviced appropriated fund employees through the Employee Benefits Information System (EBIS) and trained benefits Specialists.
+The ABC-C provides automated benefits support to Army-serviced appropriated fund employees through the Employee Benefits Information System (EBIS) and trained benefits Specialists.Civilian Personnel Online (CPOL)

-Homepage of the US Army Civilian Personnel
+Homepage of the US Army Civilian PersonnelDefense Travel Management Office (DTS)

-Fully integrated, electronic, end-to-end travel management system that automates temporary duty travel (TDY) for the Department of Defense.
+Fully integrated, electronic, end-to-end travel management system that automates temporary duty travel (TDY) for the Department of Defense.Electronic Official Personnel Folder (eOPF)

 The electronic Official Personnel Folder (eOPF) is the electronic version of your hardcopy employee official personnel folder, the official record of your Federal work career.
 The Office of Personnel Management (OPM) is leading a massive project to convert our paper personnel documents into an electronic format for easier access and management of our records through the use of Government computers.
-The eOPF system contains your personnel documents in a secure environment, allowing you immediate access and capability to search for documents located in your record.
+The eOPF system contains your personnel documents in a secure environment, allowing you immediate access and capability to search for documents located in your record.myPay

-Department of Defense's online payroll and accounting system that allows a service member to view his or her pay account, view travel claims, make changes to withholding and allotments, and change Thrift Savings Plan (TSP) contributions.
+Department of Defense's online payroll and accounting system that allows a service member to view his or her pay account, view travel claims, make changes to withholding and allotments, and change Thrift Savings Plan (TSP) contributions.The Employee Handbook establishes policies for the administration of a total personnel program for NAF employees of the Department of the Army.

 NAF Collective Bargaining Agreement 2021-2024